 The concentration of low-income households in Hartford and the high rate of poverty place particularly acute pressure on social services programs and their providers to meet the needs of the community.

-The disconnect between the levels of educational attainment of Hartford residents and the type of jobs generally available in Hartford and the surrounding region is a key impediment to improving income levels and reducing the poverty rate in the City.
+The disconnect between the levels of educational attainment of Hartford residents and the type of jobs generally available in Hartford and the surrounding region is a key hindrance to improving income levels and reducing the poverty rate in the City.
 However there are bright spots.

-Hartford has remained focused on education by improving schools and curriculum, which is a strategy that will benefit the economic well-being of City's residents.
+Hartford has remained focused on education, improving schools and curriculum, which is a strategy that will surely expand its role in the regional economy.

-Hartford is also home to a significant foreignborn population presenting linguistic and cultural challenges.
-However, these challenges are also opportunities.
-Our cultural diversity provides Hartford a glimpse into emerging markets and the untapped potential, which can drive economic opportunity and public policy.
+Hartford is also home to a significant foreignborn population presenting linguistic and cultural challenges for both municipal services and neighborhood planning initiatives.
+However, it provides Hartford a glimpse into emerging markets and its own untapped potential, which may soon drive economic opportunity and public policy.